50-26-Great Vocals

 50. CRAZY ARMS (1956)

-Vocalist: Ray Price / (Van Howard harmony)
+Vocalist: Ray Price / (Van Howard harmony in chorus)

 Writer/Composer: Ralph Mooney / Charles Seals (1955)